Danyal-Raza/Network_Sniffer/README.md

 ## 👤 Author

-Developed by Syed Danyal Raza
+Developed by `Syed Danyal Raza` and assignment submitted to `CodeAlpha`
-Assignment submitted to CodeAlpha

 ## 📃 License
 This project is licensed under the MIT License.